 At Cook Children's, the safety of patients, families and employees has always been very important.
-Providing safe, quality care is a key component of Our Promise to improve the health of every child in our region, including the one child that matters most, yours.
+Providing safe, quality care is a key component of Our Promise to improve the health of every child in our communities and our care, including the one child that matters most, yours.

 An informed family can help reduce the risk of preventable harm–such as infections and medication errors.
 You are a critical part of the caregiving team.
 We want you to take the following actions when visiting any of our facilities to help keep your child safe.